coder/docs/environments/environment-params.md

     </tr>
 </table>

-> By default, Coder allocates resources (CPU Cores, Memory, and Disk Space)
+> By default, Coder allocates resources (CPU cores, memory, and disk space)
 > based on the parent image.
 >
 > Coder displays a warning if you choose your resource settings and they're less